List of Assassin's Creed characters: Daniel Cross

 Daniel Cross (9 March 1974 – 14 December 2012) (voiced by Danny Blanco-Hall) is a member of the Templar Order and a sleeper agent tasked with infiltrating the Assassin Brotherhood to assassinate its Mentor.
-He is the grandson of Innokenti Orelov and the great-grandson of Nikolai Orelov, a prominent a member of the Russian Assassin Brotherhood.
+He is the grandson of Innokenti Orelov and the great-grandson of Nikolai Orelov, a prominent member of the Russian Assassin Brotherhood.
 Cross is responsible for the Great Purge of 2000, in which most of the modern Assassin Brotherhood was killed.
 He is introduced as the modern-day protagonist of the comic book series Assassin's Creed: The Fall, and makes his first on-screen appearance in Assassin's Creed III, where he is assigned the task of hunting down Desmond Miles.
 Cross is ultimately killed by Desmond when the latter storms Abstergo's Rome facility to rescue his father.

 Research analyst / Helix player saga

 Erudito

 Erudito is a hacking collective that works against Abstergo Industries, being aware of its true nature.
 The collective's primary goal is to expose the truths censored by Abstergo in its products, to make the general public aware of the Assassin-Templar conflict.
 This can be seen in Assassin's Creed III: Liberation, where they contact the unnamed player character during their playthrough of Abstergo's newest video game, Liberation, and help them uncensor it.
 Because of their similar goals, Erudito would at times work with the Assassins against the Templars.